micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_a_microros_application/index.md

 ### Create the main file

 Create a file named ``uros_pingpong_main.c``.
-On the next lines we will show a pinpong example:
+In the box below, we will show a pinpong example:
 ```c
 //Nuttx specific library
 #include <nuttx/config.h>